Lime won’t renew its bike-share program with Bellevue

 Several bike-share companies initially expressed interest in Bellevue, but Lime was the only operator to apply for a permit, the city said.
 Lime reimbursed Bellevue for costs associated with the project, such as installing the bike hubs.
 During the pilot program, more than 9,000 people took 40,000 trips on e-bikes in Bellevue, according to Bellevue Transportation spokesman David Grant.
 About half those trips started or ended in downtown Bellevue, but riders used the bikes “in every corner of the city, every day of the year,” Grant said.

-An online survey collecting feedback from Bellevue residents was scheduled to run through Saturday but has been closed, Grant said.
+An online survey collecting feedback from Bellevue residents will run through Saturday, Grant said.
 The transportation department plans to revise its permit conditions should any bike-share operator express interest in the future.
 The goal for 2020 will remain the same as the pilot, he added: make bikes available, keep city sidewalks and public spaces accessible and minimize impacts to parks and private property.

 “Overall, we’ve learned a tremendous amount about bike share through the pilot,” Grant said.